 The first meeting is an opportunity for parents to share the matters they want to discuss with the school, and this will help inform your agendas for future Parent Council meetings.

 Suggested agenda for the first meeting.
-(Parentkind member only)
+(Parent Council member only)

 We recommend you agree Terms of Reference early on, to formalise the work of your group and clear ground rules to follow.

 Parentkind Terms of Reference for Parent Councils.
-(Parentkind member only)
+(Parent Council member only)